provenance-io/docs/ecosystem/community/validator.md

 #### Penalties

 Active validators that fail to meet the minimum availability requirements or are otherwise flagged for inappropriate behavior are subject to having a portion of their bonded stake slashed/burned.
 This penalty enforcement typically ranges from 1% to 20% based on configuration and includes a permanent ban for the most severe behavior.
-Delegators that pledge stake to the validator node will also be penalized which is additional incentive to validators to protect their networks to maintain the stability of Provenance.
+Delegators that pledge stake to the validator node will also be penalized which is additional incentive to validators to protect their networks to maintain the stability of Provenance Blockchain.

 ### Considerations